-145. Internal models should be supported by adequate testing and justification of the model on an ongoing basis.
+156. Internal models should be supported by adequate testing and validation of the model on an ongoing basis.
 Insurers will be expected to explain any significant changes in capital requirements arising from modelled approaches.
-Insurers should not select between internal model-based and non model-based 'standardised' approaches to calculating capital adequacy on the basis of lower capital requirements.
+Insurers should not use internal modelling as a way to lower capital requirements and, in particular, when assessing changes to be made to the model, insurers should pay attention to risks for which capital need is increasing and avoid a biased focus on risks for which capital need might be decreasing.

-146. To complement the use of models, management should assess the financial impact of a range of scenarios, including stressed scenarios calibrated to be equivalent to, or more severe than, the model calibration, and including reverse stress tests.
+157. To complement the use and support the validation of internal models, management should assess the financial impact of a range of scenarios, including stressed scenarios calibrated to be equivalent to, or more severe than, the model calibration, and including reverse stress tests.
 They should also assess the effect, and the appropriateness, of the management actions that they would propose to take in these scenarios.
 The financial impact of these scenarios and reverse stress tests, as well as their appropriateness, should be assessed independently from the development of the internal models.
 Management should consider the reliability of the output of the internal model compared with the results of these tests.

-147. To monitor the ongoing appropriateness of internal models, the PRA uses early warning indicators based on metrics that are independent of the model calculations.
-In cases where the PRA has reason to doubt the prudence and appropriateness of models, it will require a firm to hold a capital add-on in respect of risks inadequately captured.
-Importantly, the PRA expects that where internal models are used for regulatory capital purposes, they should contribute to prudent risk management and measurement.
-And they should be updated regularly in order to reflect the insurer's risk profile and not just to ensure compliance with the letter of the PRA's requirements.
+158. The PRA expects that where internal models are used for regulatory capital purposes, they should contribute to prudent risk management and measurement.
+These should be updated regularly to reflect the insurer's risk profile and not just to ensure compliance to the letter of the PRA's requirements.